sharmerika/CustomVision-demo/README.md

 - Possibly script training pipeline in Python or PowerShell

 ##Final Note

-Moving on to the next task, will circle on this and create a better pipeline for Custom Vision
+Moving on to the next task, will circle back on this and create a better pipeline for Custom Vision

 ---